 - GASB Statement No. 87, Leases, was issued June 2017.
 This Statement improves the accounting and financial reporting for leases by governments.
-The provisions of this Statement will be effective for the Village beginning with its year ending September 30, 2022. - GASB Statement No. 90, Majority Equity Interests-An Amendment of GASB Statements No. 14 and No. 61, was issued August 2018.
-This Statement improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improves the relevance of financial statement information for certain component units.
-The provisions of this Statement will be effective for the Village beginning with its year ending September 30, 2021. - GASB Statement No. 91, Conduit Debt Obligations, was issued May 2019.
+The provisions of this Statement will be effective for the Village beginning with its year ending September 30, 2022. - GASB Statement No. 91, Conduit Debt Obligations, was issued May 2019.
 This Statement provides a single method of reporting conduit debt obligations by issuers and eliminates diversity in practice associated with: (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-The provisions of this Statement will be effective for the Village beginning with its year ending September 30, 2023. - GASB Statement No. 92, Omnibus 2020, was issued January 2020.
+The provisions of this Statement will be effective for the Village beginning with its year ending September 30, 2023. - GASB Statement No. 92, Omnibus 2021, was issued January 2021.
 This statement enhances comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2022. - GASB Statement No. 93, Replacement of Interbank Offered Rates, was issued in March 2020.
+The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2022. - GASB Statement No. 93, Replacement of Interbank Offered Rates, was issued in March 2021.
 This statement addresses accounting and financial reporting implications that result from the replacement of a LIBOR.
-The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2022. - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, was issued March 2020.
+The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2022. - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, was issued March 2021.
 This statement improves financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
 The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2023.

-- GASB Statement No. 96, Subscription-Based Information Technology Arrangements, was issued May 2020.
+- GASB Statement No. 96, Subscription-Based Information Technology Arrangements, was issued May 2021.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2023. - GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, was issued June 2020.
+The requirements of this Statement are effective for the Village beginning with its year ending September 30, 2023. - GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, was issued June 2021.
 The primary objectives of this Statement are to: (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.